JStateson/MSboinc/README.md

 Usage: boinc [options]

---set_hostname <name>          use this as hostname --set_password <password>      rpc gui password --set_backoff N                set backoff to this value --spoof_gpus N                 fake number of gpus --set_bunker_cnt <project> N   bunker this many workunits for given project then quit --mw_bug_fix                   delay attaching output to allow new work to download (Milkyway only) --bunker_time_string <text>    unix time cutoff for reporting in this format exactly:  "11/24/2019T10:41:29"
+--set_hostname <name>          use this as hostname

+--set_password <password>      rpc gui password

+--set_backoff N                set backoff to this value

+--spoof_gpus N                 fake number of gpus

+--set_bunker_cnt <project> N   bunker this many workunits for given project then quit

+--mw_bug_fix                   delay attaching output to allow new work to download (Milkyway only)

+--bunker_time_string <text>    unix time cutoff for reporting in this format exactly:  "11/24/2019T10:41:29"

-Filtering of messages is recognized in cc_config.xml and allows for hiding messages that obscure the limited amount of space visible in the event log.
-See cc_config.xml for a sample filter that eliminates most of the ignoreable message like "no work avaialble for xxx" or "boinc deleted yyy"
+Filtering of project messages uses new features cc_config.xml and allows for hiding messages that obscure the limited amount of space visible in the event log.
+See cc_config.xml for a sample filter that eliminates most of the ignoreable message like "no work available for xxx" or "boinc deleted yyy"

 This project is named master - slave as the intent is to use the project information at \ProjectData\Boinc (or /var/lib/boinc) as a master and make copies of it using an incrementing hostname, same password, and